ShaunCurtis/Blazr.OwningComponentBase/readme.md

 Sounds great, but few people use it because either they don't know about it or have tried it and caught out by side effects.

-I'll use some demo services and a demo page to demonstrate what is going on.
+Let's look at a typical scenario where it should be used.

+We have a UI form that displays a list of members in our club.
+It uses a view service to manage the list and a notification service to notify the form if the members lists changes.
+The UI form is used in serveral contexts in different pages with different settings, so we don't want a single scoped view service for each SPA session.

+We have two approaches:

+1. Make the view service a transient service, creating an instance each time we use the form.
+2. Set the form to inherit from `OwningComponentBase`.

+To look at the pros and cons of each I'll set up some test services and a test page.

 ## Test Services

-For the demonstration
+We're giving each service a `Guid` so we can track instances and logging creation and disposal to the console.

-A single Transient service class that shows the basic structure of the test services.
+A single Transient service class that also shows the basic structure of the test services.

 ```csharp
 public class TransientService : IDisposable